 Diane graduated from Lewis & Clark Law School in 1996.
 Since that time, Diane has relentlessly advocated for students with special needs.
 She is licensed in both Oregon and Washington and actively represents clients throughout both states at the local, regional, state and federal levels.
 Diane is also admitted to practice law in the United States Court of Appeals for the Ninth Circuit, the United States District Courts for the Eastern and Western Districts of Washington, and the United States District Court for the District of Oregon.

 As a special education lawyer, Diane has been most fortunate to have the opportunity to serve on numerous boards and committees.
 Diane currently serves on the Dispute Resolution Committee, an Oregon Department of Education work group.
 Diane is also a frequent speaker at various local, state, regional, and national meetings and conferences.

 Diane’s legal prowess and outstanding ethical practices have been recognized by various awards from the professional community.
 These awards include the BV Distinguished Very High Rating in Both Legal Ability & Ethical Standards from LexisNexis and Martindale-Hubbell Peer Review, the Pro Bono Publico Service Commendation from the Washington State Bar Association, Honorable Mention in the Oregon State Bar Pro Bono Challenge, and Arbitrator of the year from the Better Business Bureau of Oregon.

-Diane’s interests beyond her passion for disability advocacy include spending time with her husband and family, unlocking the mysteries of her family’s genealogy, scouring auctions, flea markets, and garage sales for antiques, crocheting, and playing with her adorable dogs, Oreo and Priscilla.
+Diane’s interests beyond her passion for disability advocacy include spending time with her husband and family, unlocking the mysteries of her family’s genealogy, scouring auctions, flea markets, and garage sales for antiques, crocheting, and playing with her adorable dogs, Oreo, Priscilla and Nash.